Land mine: Cold War

 During the Cold War, the members of NATO were concerned about massive armored attacks by the Soviet Union.
-They planned for a minefield stretching across the entire West German border, and developed new types of mine.
+They planned for a minefield stretching across the entire West German border, and developed new types of mines.
 The British designed an anti-tank mine, the Mark 7, to defeat rollers by detonating the second time it was pressed.
 It also had a 0.7-second delay so the tank would be directly over the mine.
-They also developed the first scatterable mine, the No. 7 ("Dingbat").
-The Americans used the M6 antitank mine and tripwire-operated bounding antipersonnel mines such as the M2 and M16.
+They also developed the first scatterable mine, the No. 7 Dingbat.
+The Americans used the M6 anti-tank mine and tripwire-operated bounding anti-personnel mines such as the M2 and M16.

 In the Korean War, land mine use was dictated by the steep terrain, narrow valleys, forest cover and lack of developed roads.
 This made tanks less effective and more easily stopped by mines.
 However, mines laid near roads were often easy to spot.
 In response to this problem, the US developed the M24, a mine that was placed off to the side of the road.
 When triggered by a tripwire, it fired a rocket.
 However, the mine was not available until after the war.

-The Chinese had a lot of success with massed infantry attacks.
+The Chinese had success with massed infantry attacks.
 The extensive forest cover limited the range of machine guns, but anti-personnel mines were effective.
 However, mines were poorly recorded and marked, often becoming as much a hazard to allies as enemies.
 Tripwire-operated mines were not defended by pressure mines; the Chinese were often able to disable them and reuse them against UN forces.